enkidevs/curriculum/regular-expressions/introduction/intro-to-regular-expressions/regex-what-is-regex.md

 **Regular expressions** (regex or regexp for short) are *patterns of letters, numbers and non-alphanumeric characters.*

-> They can be used to *find matching patterns in other texts*.
+> They can be used to find matching patterns in other texts.

 You can think of regular expressions as wildcards[1] on steroids 💪.